Support "Wild + Scenic Designation! Letter to the Editor

 ancestral lands of the O’Odham (known as the Pima),

-Piipaash (known as the Maricopa), and their ancestors.
+Piipaash (known as the Maricopa), the Yavapai-Apache Nation, and their ancestors.

 Happy that “Soundsketches of a Desert Suburb” was selected to be re-broadcast on Resonance.Fm as part of Radiophrenia’s REWIND of its fantastic 2025 festival.
 You can hear it August 10 at 8:20 GMT.
 SO MUCH GREAT WORK HERE!!!
 Definitely going to make some time to do some deep and serious listening.
 Please, please check all this amazing stuff out!
 And thanks to Radiophrenia for making all this possible.